The ultimate guide to choosing a colocation facility

 Fortunately, you can push colo facilities to give you a full list of these prices before you sign a contract, so you can get a better sense of what your total cost will be.
 You can also ask them about network latency.
 If you have customers across North America, a Chicago-based data center will provide the lowest latency.

-You may want to focus just on the hard numbers, but while support is harder to qualify, it can make all the difference in your experience with colocation.
+You may want to focus just on the hard numbers, but while support is harder to qualify, it can make all the difference in your experience with a colocation facility.
 This is where the big savings can be had — the right colocation hosting services will help you find efficiencies and give you things like on-site electricians and special pricing or access to services you need.

 The point of moving to a colo facility is so that you’re not stuck doing it all yourself.
 Focusing on support will make sure you get the level of attention you need and a level of expertise you can’t get anywhere else.